Argentine Civil Wars

-The Federal League and the chaos of the 1820s
+The chaos of the early 1800s

 The Banda Oriental, under the liberator José Gervasio Artigas, defended the federal system until all the provinces had equal conditions.

-Regionalism has long characterized the relationships among the many provinces that make up present-day Argentina, and the wars of independence did not lead to national unity.
-José Artigas' establishment of the Federal League with Banda Oriental Province, Entre Ríos Province, Corrientes Province, Misiones Province, and Córdoba Province, in June 1814, marked the first formal rupture in the United Provinces of South America that had been created by the 1810 May Revolution.
+Regionalism had long characterized the relationships among the many provinces that make up present-day Argentina, for their individual wars of independence did not lead to national unity, even though the 1810 May Revolution created the United Provinces of South America.

-The Banda Oriental was invaded in June 1816 by the Portuguese Empire, a conflict that tied Artigas' army to the defense of the region.
-Nonetheless, he ordered an armed response against the directorship of the United Provinces' declaration of the centralising Argentine Constitution of 1819.
-The Federal League victory at the Battle of Cepeda (1820) effectively dissolved the government, leaving caudillos as the highest regional authorities for the remainder of the decade.
-The Treaty of Pilar between Buenos Aires, Santa Fe, and Entre Ríos, and the subsequent refusal of fellow federal members to aid the occupied Banda Oriental marked the dissolution of the Federal League.
+The first formal rupture in the United Provinces occurred in June 1814 when José Artigas established the rival Federal League from Banda Oriental, Entre Ríos, Corrientes, Misiones, and Córdoba Provinces.
+But the Banda Oriental was invaded in June 1816 by the Portuguese Empire, tying Artigas' army to the defence of the region.
+Nonetheless he could still order an armed response against the directorship of the United Provinces when they declared the centralizing Argentine Constitution of 1819.
+The subsequent Federal League victory at the 1820 Battle of Cepeda effectively dissolved the United Provinces government, leaving caudillos as the highest regional authorities for the remainder of the decade.
+But the Federal League also dissolved after the Treaty of Pilar between Buenos Aires, Santa Fe, and Entre Ríos in 1820, and the subsequent refusal of fellow federal members to aid the occupied Banda Oriental.

 Following the collapse of the Federal League in the early 1820s, armed conflict escalated among the governors of the Littoral provinces.
 Artigas rejected the Pilar Treaty and instead signed the Avalos Treaty with the governments of Corrientes and Misiones.
-In May 1820, he marched his army towards Concepción del Uruguay in Entre Ríos, but was ultimately defeated at Misiones by September, and exiled to Asunción.
-The governor of Entre Ríos, Francisco Ramírez, effectively occupied the provinces of Corrientes and Misiones.
-The signing of the Treaty of Benegas in November 1820 between Buenos Aires and Santa Fe led to the breakdown of relations between Ramírez and Santa Fe's governor, Estanislao López.
-By 1821, a war between the Buenos Aires-Santa Fe alliance and Corrientes ended in the death of Ramírez and the signing of the defensive Quadrilateral Treaty between Buenos Aires, Santa Fe, Entre Ríos, and Corrientes against the Brazilian-Portuguese.
+In May 1820 he marched his army towards Concepción del Uruguay in Entre Ríos, but was ultimately defeated by September at Misiones, and exiled to Asunción.
+The governor of Entre Ríos, Francisco Ramírez, effectively occupied the provinces of Corrientes and Misiones, but the signing of the Treaty of Benegas in November 1820 between Buenos Aires and Santa Fe led to the breakdown of relations between Ramírez and Santa Fe's governor, Estanislao López.
+The 1821 war between Corrientes and the Buenos Aires-Santa Fe alliance ended in the death of Ramírez and the signing of the defensive Quadrilateral Treaty between Buenos Aires, Santa Fe, Entre Ríos, and Corrientes against the Brazilian Portuguese.